jacobwilliams/json-fortran/README.md

 Currently, several ways are provided to build the jsonfortran library (libjsonfortran).

 * A build script, `build.sh` is provided in the project root directory.
-This script uses [FoBiS](https://github.com/szaghi/FoBiS) to build the json-fortran library and the unit tests.
+This script uses [FoBiS](https://github.com/szaghi/FoBiS) to build the JSON-Fortran library and the unit tests.
 Edit the script to use either the [Intel Fortran Compiler](https://software.intel.com/en-us/fortran-compilers) or [Gfortran](https://gcc.gnu.org/wiki/GFortran).
 Note that version 1.2.5 of FoBiS (or later) is required.

 * A [Visual Studio](https://www.visualstudio.com) project is included for building the library (and unit tests) on Windows with the Intel Fortran Compiler.
 The project has been tested with Visual Studio 2010 and 2013.